abnerrjo/BlogSourceCode/source/_posts/2015-10-13-building-a-restful-web-service-in-c-plus-plus.markdown

 ```

 Now if you save it, you'll notice that calling the URL http://localhost/comics/comic/10 has the same effect as http://localhost/comics/comic/get.fcgi?id=10.
 The reason is simple: We created a mapping rule where, if you call ```comics/comic/<A number>```, it will internally call the right URL defined on RewriteRule. $1 is the Regex ID (1 = the first one), from which the value will be 'copied'.
-The other mapping rules are much more easier:
+The other mapping rules are much easier:

 ```